 As with many other medications, a lower or less frequent dosage should be used in patients with hepatic impairment.
 A lower or less frequent dosage should also be considered for the elderly (see Geriatric Use under PRECAUTIONS), and for patients with concurrent disease or on multiple concomitant medications.
-Dosage adjustments for renal impairment are not routinely necessary (see Liver disease and Renal disease under CLINICAL PHARMACOLOGY, and Use in patients with concomitant illness under PRECAUTIONS).
+Dosage adjustments for renal impairment are not routinely necessary (see Liver disease and Renal disease under CLINICAL PHARMACOLOGY, and Use in Patients with Concomitant Illness under PRECAUTIONS).

+Maintenance/Continuation/Extended Treatment

-Maintenance/Continuation/Extended Treatment It is generally agreed that acute episodes of major depressive disorder require several months or longer of sustained pharmacologic therapy.
+It is generally agreed that acute episodes of major depressive disorder require several months or longer of sustained pharmacologic therapy.
 Whether the dose needed to induce remission is identical to the dose needed to maintain and/or sustain euthymia is unknown.

+Daily Dosing

-Daily Dosing Systematic evaluation of Prozac in adult patients has shown that its efficacy in major depressive disorder is maintained for periods of up to 38 weeks following 12 weeks of open-label acute treatment (50 weeks total) at a dose of 20 mg/day (see CLINICAL TRIALS).
+Systematic evaluation of Prozac in adult patients has shown that its efficacy in major depressive disorder is maintained for periods of up to 38 weeks following 12 weeks of open-label acute treatment (50 weeks total) at a dose of 20 mg/day (see CLINICAL TRIALS).

+Weekly Dosing

-Weekly Dosing Systematic evaluation of Prozac Weekly in adult patients has shown that its efficacy in major depressive disorder Systematic evaluation of Prozac Weekly in adult patients has shown that its efficacy in major depressive disorder.
-Systematic evaluation of Prozac Weekly in adult patients has shown that its enticacy in major depressive isorder is maintained for periods of up to 25 weeks with once-weekly dosing following 13 weeks of open-label treatment with Prozac 20 mg given daily for delaying time to relapse has not been established (see CLINICAL TRIALS).
+Systematic evaluation of Prozac Weekly in adult patients has shown that its efficacy in major depressive disorder is maintained for periods of up to 25 weeks with once-weekly dosing following 13 weeks of open-label treatment with Prozac 20 mg once daily.
+However, therapeutic equivalence of Prozac Weekly given on a once-weekly basis with Prozac 20 mg given daily for delaying time to relapse has not been established (see CLINICAL TRIALS).